RexOps/Rex/CONTRIBUTING.md

 ### Cross platform support

-Rex is expected to be able to _run_ wherever Perl can run.
+Rex is expected to _run_ wherever Perl can run.
 This includes Linux, BSDs, Mac OS X, Windows and possibly others.
 Patches and guides about how to run Rex on even more platforms are more than welcome!

 As a general rule, running Rex is only supported on platforms which are actively maintained by their respective upstream teams.

 ### Supported OSes

-Rex is expected to be able to _manage_ machines running various operating systems.
-This mainly includes Unix-like systems.
+Rex is expected to _manage_ endpoints running various operating systems.
+Today, this mostly means Unix-like systems.
 Patches and guides about how to manage other operating systems are more than welcome!

-As a general rule, managing a machine with Rex is only supported for OSes that are actively maintained by their respective upstream teams.
+As a general rule, managing an endpoint with Rex is only supported for platforms that are actively maintained by their respective upstream teams.

 ### Supported Perl versions